What is 3D Printing?

 Post-Manufacturing Processing

-Like traditional methods, all 3D-produced restorations require further finishing by hand after processing in order to be used as a finished restoration.
-The printed parts are washed in solvents to remove excess resin.
-Most parts need to be cleared of manufacturing sprues.
-Depending on the application, some assembly of components printed with different resins may be necessary.
-Finally, finishing and progressive polishing are necessary to make the appliance suitable for delivery and use.
+Similar to traditional processing methods, all dental 3D printer-produced restorations require further finishing by hand after manufacturing in order to be employed as a finished restoration.
+The printed parts are washed in solvents to remove any uncured resin before the object undergoes a final curing process.
+Most parts need to be cleared of their manufacturing sprues.
+Depending on the application, some assembly of components printed with different resins, such as denture baseplates with 3D printed or milled denture teeth, are often necessary to complete the restoration.
+Finally, finishing and progressive polishing are performed to make the appliance suitable for delivery to dental practices and use.

 Dental Laboratory Applications for 3D Printing and Costs